 Like most pilot programs, ours was designed to try to help the kids, parents and staff, and our results show that it is feasible–even remarkable–to use VR goggles showing nature scenes to reduce pain in kids getting shots.
 A Swedish pharmacy chain reportedly does that too, albeit with a more meditative instruction than we gave kids.

 Our VR nature kids–over 125 of them–experienced roughly half the pain and fear as the 100+ kids who did not use the VR.
 The nursing and clinic staff attending the kids and parents thought almost three quarters of kids appeared to have less pain and fear if they used VR nature.
 Giving the vaccine was over 5 times easier to kids watching VR than kids not watching, and the intervention did not seem to add time to clinic.
+Our local ABC affiliate, KEYT, covered the pilot program: watch on YouTube.

 The program raises important questions: how can we identify and qualify nature scenes to reduce pain and fear?
 What role does sound of nature play in pain reduction?
 Do kids and adults need different scenes, and sounds, and scents?
 What is the right dose of nature through VR for pain prevention and reduction, and other helpful clinical intentions?
 Can you overdose (as some of the Chinese data on kids looking at LED screens 8 hours daily suggests) on VR?
 Is it just nanny-ism to be concerned that kids might become myopic from VR use, or experience a withdrawal disorder of its own, or is it a real, not rare possibility?